 - VPN on Router: If your router allows a VPN connection, you can connect to it remotely and immediately have access to AdGuard Home.
 Since your internet traffic will go through your home router, which is already configured with AdGuard Home DNS server at this point, ad blocking should already be enabled.

 - VPN Mesh Network: There are third-party services such as Tailscale and ZeroTier-One that offer free mesh network plans.
 I use ZeroTier to tie all my key machines together in a virtual network.
 My Docker host is part of this network.
 Therefore, while on the go, I can use my Docker host's ZeroTier network IP address for my DNS server on mobile.
 If you take this approach then you cannot use macvlan networking.

 - DNS-over-HTTPS: This is probably the most flexible way to achieve ad blocking on the go.
 Unlike Pi-Hole, AdGuard Home supports DoH out of the box.
 But setting up DoH does require some work and I will cover this in a separate post.

-Another alternative is to set up your own Wireguard network.
-But this is a more advanced topic.
+Another alternative is to set up your own Wireguard network, which is discussed in our WireGuard Docker post.

 Other Posts in the Wireguard Series: